 Executive chefs are hired by large businesses and organizations with food service operations.
 Master or executive chefs are commonly hired by restaurants, hotels, cafeterias, schools, and businesses that offer dining options to employees.

-Can I Become a Master or Executive Chef?
+How To Become a Master or Executive Chef

 Master or Executive Chef Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.

 National Hourly Wage